Gutta-percha: Historic

-Long before Gutta-percha was introduced into the Western world, it was used in a less processed form by the natives of the Malaysian archipelago for making knife handles, walking sticks, and other purposes.
-The first European to discover this material was John Tradescant, who collected it in the far east in 1656.
+Long before gutta-percha was introduced into the Western world, it was used in a less-processed form by the natives of the Malaysian archipelago for making knife handles, walking sticks, and other purposes.
+The first European to study this material was John Tradescant, who collected it in the far east in 1656.
 He named this material "Mazer wood".
 William Montgomerie, a medical officer in imperial service, introduced gutta-percha into practical use in the West.
 He was the first to appreciate the potential of this material in medicine, and he was awarded the gold medal by the Royal Society of Arts, London in 1843.

 Scientifically classified in 1843, it was found to be a useful natural thermoplastic.
 In 1851, 30000 long cwt of gutta-percha was imported into Britain.
 During the second half of the 19th century, gutta-percha was used for many domestic and industrial purposes, and it became a household word.
 Gutta-percha was particularly important for the manufacture of underwater telegraph cables.
-Indeed, it made them possible.
-It does not degrade in seawater and is a good electrical insulator.
-These properties, along with its mouldability and flexibility made it ideal for the purpose.
-There was no other material to match it in the 19th century.
+Compared to rubber, it does not degrade in seawater, is not damaged by marine life, and maintains good electrical insulation.
+These properties, along with its mouldability and flexibility made it ideal for the purpose, with no other material to match it in the 19th century.
 The use in electrical cables generated a huge demand which led to unsustainable harvesting and collapse of supply.